Edward D. Maryon

-Edward D. Maryon (April 5, 1931 - March 9, 2005) was an American painter and educator.
+Edward Deloy Maryon (April 5, 1931 – March 9, 2005) was an American painter and educator.
 He taught art at his alma mater, the University of Utah, from 1957 to 1991, and he was the dean of its College of Fine Arts from 1964 to 1981.
 He painted watercolors.
 According to Utah Art, Utah Artists: 150 Year Survey, "His paintings are representational but contemporary in that the colors are modified and intensified, as is the light and shade, and space is used in an arbitrary way.
 The subject matter is stylized freely to enhance the abstract quality of the work."